MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 The most naive render policy would be to render the whole hierarchy of the desktop whenever a widget has changed.
 However `DefaultRenderPolicy`_ is smarter than that: it only repaints the widget, and its ancestors if the widget is transparent.
 The result is correct only if there is no overlapping widget, in which case  `OverlapRenderPolicy`_ should be used instead.
 This policy repaints the widget (or its non-transparent ancestor), then it repaints all the widgets that overlap it.

-When using a :ref:`partial buffer <section_display_partial_buffer>`, these render policies can not be used because they render the entire screen in a single pass.
+When using a :ref:`partial buffer <section_display_partial>`, these render policies can not be used because they render the entire screen in a single pass.
 Instead, a custom render policy which renders the screen in multiple passes has to be used.
 Refer to the `partial buffer demo`_ for more information on how to implement this render policy and how to use it.

 The render policy can be changed by overridding `Desktop.createRenderPolicy()`_.